FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-05-moving-from-travis-ci-to-github-actions.md

 };
 ```

-With the executed task this file is present as well and with the actions [Coveralls GitHub Action](https://github.com/coverallsapp/github-action) we can use this already created file and publish and view our code coverage.
+With the task this file is present as well and with the actions [Coveralls GitHub Action](https://github.com/coverallsapp/github-action) we can use this already created file and publish and view our code coverage.

 I am placing it between the testing and the building of the lib.
 We are using a variable called `secrets.github_token` which you already have.
 You do not need to add it to your secrets of this repository.
 You can use it right away.
 Be sure to provide the correct path to `path-to-lcov`.
 In our case, this is `'./coverage/angular-auth-oidc-client/lcov.info'`.